 3.5.
 Langley Extrapolation

-Raw data from the sun photometer must be calibrated to show the aerosol optical depth against the air mass with minimal noise and errors.
+The raw data from the sun photometer must be calibrated to show the aerosol optical depth against the air mass with minimal noise and errors.
 Langley Extrapolation is a method, which is derived from Beer Lambert Law.
 It calibrates the data by taking the natural logarithm of incoming voltages.
-The method is named after Samuel P. Langley discovered that the amount of solar energy is linearly dependent on air mass with his researches in early 20th century [15].
+The method is named after Samuel P. Langley discovered that the amount of solar energy is linearly dependent on air mass with his researches in early 20th century [19].